reetagarwal/Zynetic/README.md

 ---

 ### DELETE `/api/books/:id`

-Delete book by ID.
+Delete a book by ID.

 #### Headers

 `Authorization: Bearer <token>`

 ---

 ## 🚨 Error Handling

-- 400 Bad Request – Invalid input
+- `400` – Bad Request: Invalid data or schema violation
-- 401 Unauthorized – No or invalid token
+- `401` – Unauthorized: Missing or invalid token
-- 404 Not Found – Resource not found
+- `404` – Not Found: Resource does not exist
-- 500 Internal Server Error – Unexpected errors
+- `500` – Internal Server Error: Something went wrong

 ---

 ## 💡 Assumptions & Enhancements

 ### ✅ Assumptions

-- Only authenticated users can manage books.
+- Only authenticated users can create, update, or delete books.
-- Each book is unique by its title + author.
+- Book uniqueness is determined by title + author.
-- Passwords are hashed using bcrypt.
+- Passwords are securely hashed using bcrypt.
-- MongoDB is used with Mongoose for schema modeling.
+- MongoDB is the database with Mongoose for schema definition.

-### 🔧 Enhancements (Implemented)
+### 🔧 Enhancements Implemented

+- ✅ JWT-based secure authentication
+- ✅ User update & search functionality
 - ✅ Pagination (`page`, `limit`)
 - ✅ Sorting by `price` or `rating`
-- ✅ Filtering by `author`, `category`, and `rating`
+- ✅ Filtering by `author`, `category`, `rating`
-- ✅ Search by partial title match
+- ✅ Search by partial `title`
-- ✅ Clean modular structure (routes, controllers, services)
+- ✅ Clean modular structure: controllers, services, models, routes
-- ✅ JWT-based authentication

 ---